 I met a Pastor in church, who said God can still work mightily in my rotten life if only I would surrender everything to Jesus.
 I joined a support group that listened to my struggles.
 They neither condemned nor judged who I was.
 God never gave up on me.

-→ Sin disables if you don’t know who you are in Jesus
+→ Sin disables if you don’t know Jesus

 HIV Positive: If God loves me, why this?

 I had renewed hope and active in church again.
 I also led a small group and felt all the love I needed in the family of God.
-Then In 2015, I had pneumonia that quickly developed into tuberculosis.
+Then about five years ago, I had pneumonia that quickly developed into tuberculosis.

 I questioned God, if you love me, you would have stopped me from committing sin and getting the virus.
 I blamed God for the consequences of my own sin.